Rok enjoying Dickenson Bay beach in St. John’s, Antigua and Barbuda

 • Swimming with stingrays during Stingray City & Snorkeling Excursion.

-• Exploring John’s on a normal day and during the time when cruise ships dock in the harbor.
+• Transformation of John’s on a regular day and during the busy day with cruise ships in the harbor.

-While the official name is Antigua and Barbuda, the territory actually includes three islands: Antigua, Barbuda and a third island, Redonda, a rugged and uninhabited volcanic rock of just 1.3 square kilometers.
+While the official name of the country is Antigua and Barbuda, the territory actually includes three islands: Antigua, Barbuda and a third island, Redonda, a rugged and uninhabited volcanic rock of just 1.3 square kilometers.
 The islands were a British colony and gained independence in the year 1981.
-The British influences can be still seen on the architecture, food and culture of the islands very clearly.
+I could can still find British influences clearly in the islands’ architecture, food, and culture.

 Land of sea and sun; harmony with nature